The Buildings of Sunderland

 From its origins as an early monastic settlement to its industrial achievement as the 'largest shipbuilding town in the world', Sunderland has amassed a surprisingly rich architectural heritage.

-This lecture examines the architecture of Sunderland by analysing a selection of its most notable structures, ranging from the Saxon church of St Peter, heavily restored by R.J.
+This lecture examined the architecture of Sunderland by analysing a selection of its most notable structures, ranging from the Saxon church of St Peter, heavily restored by R.J.
 Johnson, to the controversial Civic Centre and the modern Stadium of Light.